stefanha/git-publish/README.rst

 git-publish prepares patches consistently and stores them as git tags for future reference.
 It works with individual patches as well as patch series.

 No constraints are placed on git workflow, both vanilla git commands and custom workflow scripts are compatible with git-publish.

 Email sending and pull requests are fully integrated so that publishing patches can be done in a single command.

+Hook scripts called during patch preparation can be used to add custom format checking or automated test runs.

 Installing git-publish
 ======================